w3c/w3c-website-redesign-html/docs/base/icons.md

 ## Controlling icon spacing

 If you want control over the spacing between the icon and text, add the `.with-icon--before` or `.with-icon--after` class to the parent element.
 This applies inline-flex and alignment styles to help things line up nicely, and uses margin for the spacing.
-It also handles right-to-left text.
+It also handles right-to-left text if applicable.
 Choose the class which reflects the correct order of icon and text.

 ```
 <p class="with-icon--before">